emontzkajnl/livability/wp-content/plugins/ajax-search-lite/readme.txt

 2. Administrator area – nice and smooth

 == Changelog ==
+= 4.13.2 =
+* Fixed a security issue, where password protected posts were returned by default, see [CVE-2025-7956](https://www.cve.org/CVERecord?id=CVE-2025-7956)
+* A full scale code review was performed, implementing additional sanitization and escaping of all output based on WP Codesniffs and recommendations
+* Removed a lot of unused code and some unused files
+* Fixed an issue with the results page live loader, where in some cases it was not working
+* Fixed an issue with the thumbnail generator where in some cases a notice was generated
+* Fixed an issue with the facet change trigger settings

+= 4.13.1 =
+* Quickfix on 4.13 advanced title and field types, where a bug caused an error 500 in some cases

+= 4.13 =
+* Added advanced [title and content fields](https://documentation.ajaxsearchpro.com/advanced-options/advanced-title-and-description-fields) visual editor
+* WooCommerce Add To cart button is now available as content field
+* WooCommerce Price field is now available as content field
+* Keyword highligher scrolling now prioritizes exact matches
+* Fixed an issue where Polylang strings were not properly registered
+* Fixed an issue with Google Analytics integration
+* Fixed an issue with Divi Pop-ups, now the floating results window closes when pop-up is closed
+* Front-end scripts sources have been refactored to TypeScript for more stability

 = 4.12.7 =
 * Fixed an issue when the plugin textdomain was registered too early
 * Fixed an issue with sorting parameters on the results page